skycoin/User-Manuals/Personalizing your Skywallet.md

 ## Wipe the device

-**"Wipe the device"** button helps you to delete the data on your Skywallet.
+**Wipe the device** button helps you to delete the data on your Skywallet.

 Once you click on the "Wipe the device" button you will be asked for a confirmation message on both the Skywallet as well as Desktop Wallet.